Tanzania Photo Safari 2018with author/photographer Boyd Norton

 February 16-28, 2018 – Ngorongoro Crater and Serengeti Migration

 Tanzania Photo Safari.
 This is Africa as you’ve always imagined it to be: the magic of a Serengeti sunset, the teeming wildlife of Ngorongoro Crater.
 A safari to Tanzania is a special adventure into the premier game-viewing country of Africa.
 Tanzania’s great game parks and reserves are unsurpassed anywhere in the world – tours of which can also be organized through Global Basecamps.
 We’ll see all of the major plains animals, zebras, giraffes, impalas, gazelles, and other herbivores.
 There will be baboons and monkeys, herds of elephant and buffalo, and some of the most wonderful bird life you will ever see.
+The variety of birds is magnificent, something birding Costa Rica experts long to see!
 Not a serious photographer?
 Not a problem.
 You will enjoy the extra time we spend viewing and observing the wildlife and fabulous landscapes.

 Why go with us?